 Coconut Oil from Sri Lanka – Serendipol (Pvt.)
 Ltd.

 Coconut oil is the main ingredient in Dr. Bronner’s soaps and lends them their rich and cleansing lather.
 When Dr. Bronner’s decided to shift its supply of agricultural raw materials to Fair Trade & Organic (FTO) sources, developing a source of coconut oil was of highest priority.
 In 2005, with our Sri Lankan partners Gordon de Silva and Sonali Pandithasekera, we began to search for a suitable factory site in Sri Lanka’s “Coconut Triangle.”
 We formed our first sister company, Serendipol (Pvt.)
-Ltd., bought a run-down coconut processing mill on a seven-acre plot near the town of Kuliyapitiya, and rebuilt and expanded it to produce virgin coconut oil (VCO).
+Ltd. and bought a run-down coconut processing mill on a seven-acre plot near the town of Kuliyapitiya.
+With support from our friends at Wansleben Architekten we rebuilt and expanded it to produce virgin coconut oil (VCO) in an esthetic and functional factory setting.
 At the same time, we recruited family farmers for conversion to organic practices, set up a Fair Trade structure and began production in June of 2007.

 Since then, Serendipol has become a global leader in the production of FTO VCO.
 We supply Dr. Bronner’s with cosmetic grade oil for its soaps, and we also supply them and several other committed firms in the U.S. and EU with food grade VCO.
 Fast-growing demand for both grades has helped Serendipol expand far beyond initial expectations.
 Today, Serendipol is a symbol of what a well-managed FTO project can achieve in rural areas.